-Although that may be a motivation, sugar-free eating isn't just about losing weight.
+Although it may be a motivation, sugar-free eating isn't just about losing weight.
 There are a lot of benefits to the body and mind when you cut out refined sugar.
 Excessive sugar consumption has been linked to obesity, heart disease, type 2 diabetes, high cholesterol, liver disease, and high blood pressure, to name a few.
 Plus, because sugar stimulates hunger hormones, it can actually cause some people to eat more and create a vicious cycle of addiction.

-There are plenty of good reasons to give up the sweet stuff, so here are nine benefits to eating sugar-free.
+There are plenty of good reasons to give up the sweet stuff, here are nine benefits to eating sugar-free.

-It Aids a Healthy Weight
+Cutting Sugar Aids a Healthy Weight

 One of the main problems with sugar is that excess consumption can lead to unhealthy weight gain, which can set you up for a host of health problems, from high blood pressure to diabetes to heart disease.
 Being sugar-free helps the metabolism regulate, and cravings for empty-calorie foods dissipate as the levels of leptin, the hormone that regulates hunger, stay consistent.
 This ensures you eat when you're actually hungry—and not when the spiking hormones want to convince you otherwise.